 Requesting the Police Report

-In Ohio, you are required to file a police report if someone was injured or killed as a result of a collision.
+In Ohio, you are required to file a police report if someone was injured or killed due to a collision.
 You will want to request a copy of the police report as soon as possible from the City of Columbus to verify its information.
-The insurance company might use even the smallest error to refute your claim.
+The insurance company might use even the slightest error to refute your claim.

 Some vital pieces of information that we can use to prove the cause of your accident include:

-- Receipts, billing statements, and invoices related to your expenses
+- Receipts, billing statements, and invoices related to your medical expenses

 - The names of your prescription medications